ananthkk1997/GeoQuiz/README.md

 # GeoQuiz
-A simple Android application to test the user's knowledge of Geography!
+A simple Android application to test the user's knowledge of Geography.